 Tip #2: Choose What’s Right for You

 The fancy rigs with all the bells and whistles look great online and even better in the showroom.
 Unfortunately, the biggest, most outfitted model might be a little much for what you need.
-In most cases, duck hunters need a simple boat that’s rugged, heavy-duty, and often shallow water-friendly.
-Unless you’re heading out on the open waters, that sweet modified V-hull with lights, gun lockers, a blind, and deck space big enough for a family reunion is probably more than what you need.
+In most cases, duck hunters need a simple boat that’s rugged, heavy-duty, and shallow water-friendly.
+Unless you’re heading out on the open waters, that sweet modified V-hull with lights, gun lockers, a blind, and deck space big enough for a family reunion may be more than what you need.

 Tip #3: Leave Room for the Decoys (and Passengers)